gravitational/teleport/docs/testplan.md

 - [ ] Verify that "Description", "Session ID", "Users", "Nodes" and "Duration" columns show correct values
 - [ ] Verify that "OPTIONS" button allows to join a session

-#### Audit log
-- [ ] Verify that time range button is shown and works
-- [ ] Verify that clicking on `Session Ended` event icon, takes user to session player
-- [ ] Verify event detail dialogue renders when clicking on events `details` button
-- [ ] Verify searching by type, description, created works

 #### Users
 - [ ] Verify that users are shown
 - [ ] Verify that creating a new user works